Before You Create

 Paper or digital?

 - If you answered “I need a flyer”, is paper the medium your audience uses?
-Or are they reading a flyer on email or a website?
+Or are they reading a flyer by email or a website?
 Or even Twitter or Facebook?
 When you say you need “a flyer”, do you really mean an email and/or web announcement?
 Before you start designing a message and materials, it is very important to know if the distribution channel will be paper or digital.
 This determines everything from budget to timeline to the type of software used to make the materials.

 - What type of publication will best serve your goals?
 Is it a social media post?
 A blurb in the CTSI Quick Links newsletter?
 A brochure?